Jeremih: Health

 In November 2020, Jeremih was hospitalized in Chicago after testing positive for COVID-19.
 By November 14, he was reported to be on a ventilator in the intensive care unit.
 He was taken off the ventilator on November 19 but remained in critical condition.
 His spokesman said Jeremih has no underlying conditions.
+He was diagnosed with MIS, a condition associated with COVID-19.
 Jeremih was transferred out of intensive care on November 21, into a general hospital to make a full recovery.
 He was released from the hospital on December 4.

+Legal issues

+In December 2014, Jeremih was arrested and booked on charges of disorderly conduct and obstruction of justice for illegally boarding a plane after missing the last boarding call at Newark Liberty International Airport.

+In July 2015, Jeremih was arrested and booked in Los Angeles for a misdemeanor DUI on his 28th birthday.
+He was released on a $15,000 bond.